Introduction

 1. Which of the Macao SAR residents is eligible for the “Mutual Use of QR Code between Hong Kong SAR and Macao SAR Clearance Service”?

-Answer: Macao SAR Permanent Resident Identity Card holders, aged 11 or above, who have enrolled for the Hong Kong e-Channel service, and have bound their “Electronic Identity” on “Macao One Account” mobile application.
+Answer: Macao SAR Permanent Resident Identity Card holders, aged 11 or above, who have enrolled for the Hong Kong e-Channel service, and have bound their “Electronic Identity” in the “Macao One Account” mobile application.

 -

-2. For eligible Macao SAR permanent residents, how shall they go through the immigration clearance process using the “QR Code for Hong Kong and Macao Clearance Service” (the “QR Code”)?
+2. For eligible Macao SAR permanent residents, how shall they go through the immigration clearance process using the “QR Code for immigration clearance between Hong Kong and Macao” (the “QR Code”)?

-Answer: For Macao SAR permanent residents who are eligible to use the “Mutual Use of QR Code between Hong Kong SAR and Macao SAR Clearance Service”, they only need to update the “Macao One Account” to the latest version, go to the “My Border Crossing” page through “Macao One Account” and the “QR Code” will be generated, which can be used for immigration clearance by scanning the “QR Code” and verifying their identity when passing through the Automated Passenger Clearance System in Macao and the e-Channel service in Hong Kong.
-For tutorial on generating the “QR Code” through “Macao One Account”, please refer to the infographics via the link.
-For individuals who are not eligible for the “Mutual Use of QR Code between Hong Kong SAR and Macao SAR Clearance Service”, the QR code generated through “My Border Crossing” on “Macao One Account” can only be used for the Automated Passenger Clearance System in Macao.
+Answer: For Macao SAR permanent residents who are eligible to use the “Mutual Use of QR Code between Hong Kong SAR and Macao SAR Clearance Service”, they only need to update the “Macao One Account” to the latest version, go to “My Border Crossing” in “Macao One Account” and the “QR Code” will be generated, which can be used for immigration clearance by scanning the “QR Code” and verifying their identity when passing through the Automated Immigration Clearance System in Macao and the e-Channel service in Hong Kong.
+For tutorial on generating the “QR Code” through “Macao One Account”, please refer to the infographics via the link (www).
+For individuals who are not eligible for the “Mutual Use of QR Code between Hong Kong SAR and Macao SAR Clearance Service”, the QR code generated in “My Border Crossing” of “Macao One Account” can only be used for the Automated Immigration Clearance System in Macao.

 -

-3. Why would eligible Macao SAR permanent residents fail to generate the “QR Code for Hong Kong and Macao Clearance Service” (the “QR Code”)?
+3. Why would eligible Macao SAR permanent residents fail to generate the “QR Code for immigration clearance between Hong Kong and Macao” (the “QR Code”)?

 Answer: The “QR Code” cannot be generated if the “Macao One Account” is not updated to the latest version.
-The “QR Code for Hong Kong and Macao Clearance Service” feature has been added to the latest version of “Macao One Account” at midnight of 19 July 2024.
+The “QR Code for immigration clearance between Hong Kong and Macao” function has been added to the latest version of “Macao One Account” at midnight of 19 July 2024.
 Residents may press the “Enquiry” button to find out more on the specific reason for not being able to generate the “QR Code”.
 For details, please visit clearance code status.

 -